-Stalled projects is a waste of taxpayers money
+Stalled projects in Kenya is a waste of taxpayers money

-I’ve always been perplexed by numerous stalled, incomplete or abandoned projects initially put in place by both national and counties across Kenya.
+I’ve always been perplexed by numerous incomplete, abandoned or stalled projects in Kenya initially put in place by both national and counties across Kenya.

 Why in the name of God would a government start a project if they can’t implement it into its successful conclusion?